 Kandit emphasized the importance of official instructions and preparing materials well in advance.
 "Each university has different requirements, from document formats to the number of recommendation letters," he said.
 "It's crucial to start early and double-check everything."

-He also recommended contacting the target university for clarification if something is unclear and seeking guidance from alumni.
+He also suggested asking alumni when something is unclear, especially those who had studied the same program.
 "Their advice helped me avoid mistakes that could have jeopardized my application," he noted.

 Writing a strong study plan